 - Avoid breathing engine exhaust gases.
 They contain carbon monoxide, which is a colorless, odorless gas that can cause loss of consciousness and eventual death.
-If you suspect that exhaust gas is entering the passenger compartment, have the cause determined and corrected as soon as possible. - Do not run the engine in confined areas, such as garages, any longer than necessary to move the car in or out. - If you must sit in a parked car with the engine running for more than a short time, adjust the heating/ventilation system as follows: - Select the function. - Set the temperature control dial for best comfort. - Select the position. - -Turn the fan to the highest speed. - The tailgate should remain closed when driving.
+If you suspect that exhaust gas is entering the passenger compartment, have the cause determined and corrected as soon as possible.
+If you must drive under these conditions, drive only with all windows fully open. - Do not run the engine in confined areas, such as garages, any longer than necessary to move the car in or out. - If you must sit in a parked car with the engine running for more than a short time, adjust the heating/ventilation system as follows: - Select the function. - Set the temperature control dial for best comfort. - Select the position. - Turn the fan to the highest speed. - The tailgate should remain closed when driving.
 An open tailgate may draw exhaust gases into the passenger compartment.
 If you must drive with the tailgate open, close all windows, open the vents, select the , and the positions in the heating and cooling panel and turn the fan on to the highest speed. - If you smell exhaust fumes in the vehicle, drive with the windows open and the tailgate closed.
 If you suspect a problem, have your authorized Honda dealer check the exhaust system for the cause of the smell.